Zilliqa/zilliqa-developer/core/viewchange.md

 # View Change

-This document describes the view change process in Zilliqa
+This document describes the view change process in Zilliqa.

 <!-- TOC depthTo:2 -->